 The Illinois Tool Works Inc. has been raising its annual dividend distributions for the past 53 years, which makes it a member of the Dividend Aristocrats.
 Dividend Aristocrats is an exclusive group of about 50 S&P 500 stocks that boosted dividends for at least the past 25 consecutive years and have a market cap of at least $3 billion.

 The company’s current $0.78 quarterly dividend is 20% higher than the previous quarter’s $0.65 payout.
 On an annualized basis, the total dividend payout of $3.12 converts to a 2.3% yield.
-While the 2.3% yield might be on the low end of the yield range for the entire market, it is 115% higher than the straight average yield for all companies in the Diversified Machinery Industry sector.
+While the 2.3% yield might be on the low end among the dividend yields for the entire market, it is 115% higher than the straight average yield for all companies in the Diversified Machinery Industry sector.

-Additionally, the current yield is 14% higher than the company’s 2.0% average yield over the past five years.
+Additionally, the current yield is 14% higher than the company’s 2.0% average of the company’s dividend yilelds over the past five years.
 Over the past two decades, the dividend grew at an average annual rate of 13.7% and rose 13-fold in the last 20 years.
 The company’s current dividend payout ratio of 42% is a good indication that ITW will be able to continue hiking its annual dividend distributions in the long run.